 • Discard levels: are moderate for industrial purse seine fisheries.
 In previous years the EU has reported discard levels of frigate tuna for its purse seine fleet, for 2003-07, estimated using observer data.

-Changes to the catch series: no major changes to the catch series of frigate tuna since WPNT in 2015.
+Changes to the catch series: there have been no major changes to the catch series of frigate tuna since the WPNT meeting in 2017.

 Frigate tuna: estimation of catches - data related issues